ScilifelabDataCentre/lunch-menu/README.md

 It can be run via flask (`FLASK_APP=flask_app.py flask run`).

-Supported endpoints in the flask application:
+## Supported endpoints in the flask application:

 - `/api/restaurants` (json): List all supported restaurants
 - `/api/restaurant/<identifier>` (json): Retrieve menu for a restaurant (identifier can be obtained from the above request).
 - `/ki` (html): Menu page for restaurants in Solna (KI)
 - `/uu` (html): Menu page for restaurants in Uppsala (BMC)

-Hosted versions:
+## Hosted versions:

 - [Flask app](http://scilifelab-lunches.herokuapp.com/)
 - [Vue frontend](http://talavis.eu/menu/)

+## Feedback
+Bugs and requests for new restaurants or features should be submitted as issues.